very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 ## What information or knowledge are we missing in terms of environmental impact of technology that might help us to act on it?

-Where is your "vitual" machine?
+Where is your "virtual" machine?
 It is a computer, that's over there.
 Look at it.
 Until you realise the internet is a physical thing with physical components, you don't think about the resources.
 The cloud is actually a collection of servers and components somewhere.
+We wondered whether a general lack of awareness of the physical nature of the internet and technology prohibits us from seeing it as an issue of physical resources.

 Can we blame our misunderstanding on the wording?
 The "cloud", "virtual" machines etc. Or do we just not care because we can't/don't do the digging?
-The internet is a series of tubes, not a truck you load everything onto.

 This article makes us aware of what we don't know the impact of.
 Other materials are almost surely getting mined but it's difficult to find out more about it, but not impossible.
 The following [article](https://anatomyof.ai/index.html) (of which Kate Crawford is one of the authors), describes the Amazon Echo as an anatomical map of human labor, data and planetary resources.

-As one of our Austrlian contributors noted, mining is a big industry (especially in Australia for example).
-Growing up telephone wires were very visible.
-It seemed almost space age when new stuff pops up.
-Comparatively, we don't do a lot of extraction in the UK, oil and gas but not really coal mining.
+Our lack of awareness of the physicality of technology could be related to our lack of understanding of extraction of natural resources in general.
+As one of our Australian contributors noted, mining is a big industry in Australia where growing up telephone wires were very visible and it seems almost space age when new stuff pops up.
+Comparatively, we don't do a lot of extraction in the UK, oil and gas but not really coal mining, and it certainly isn't visible.

-Japanese people donated electronic devices to be recycled for Olympic medals.
-How long until we have recylable mobile phones?
-How much manpower and resources went into manually deconstructing these devices for the required resources?
-Was the tradeoff worth it?
-Even if you account for the awareness raised.
+Several of us noted that it was common for people not to realise that precious metals are used to make mobile phones.
+Japanese people donated electronic devices to be recycled for Olympic medals this year, which raised some awareness of this, but how long until we have truly recyclable mobile phones?
+Right now the amount of manpower and resources go into manually deconstructing devices for their resources raises the question of whether the trade off is worth it?

 Whilst certainly not the only offender, Apple appear to be a repeat offender in this issue, consistently prioritising profits over sustainability.
 As this [article](https://www.theverge.com/2017/8/3/16087628/apple-e-waste-environmental-standards-ieee-right-to-repair) notes, Apple and other tech companies are going out of their way to make products difficult to repair, insuring they can monopolise the market on repairing their products.